Tesla Model Y Review & Prices

 Space in the back seats

-There’s an armrest which folds down out of the middle seat, although it’s a shame that there isn’t a cover for the cupholders set within it – they dig into your elbow.
+There’s an armrest which folds down out of the middle seat, although it’s a shame that there isn’t a cover for the cupholders set within it, because they dig into your elbow.

 You get ISOFIX mounting points for the outer seats, but they aren’t the easiest to use because they’re hidden between the seat base and back.
-Flip up covers would make life easier for parents with young children.
+Flip up covers would make life easier for parents with young children, but at least it's nice and roomy so bulky child seats will fit easily enough.

 Boot space

-You may not need it, though, as the boot in the back has a huge 854-litre capacity including the underfloor storage.
+It's unlikely you'll need it, though, as the boot has a huge 854-litre capacity including the underfloor storage.
 You can fold the rear seats down for even more space, with no step to the boot floor.

 That makes it one of the most practical electric SUVs you can buy, and by some margin.
 The Skoda Enyaq is considered a spacious car but it’s still a long way off the Tesla at 585 litres with the seats up.
 The Q4 e-tron and Hyundai Ioniq 5 are similar at 520 and 527 litres respectively, while the Kia EV6 lags some way behind with 490 litres.